walbourn/walbourn.github.io/_posts/2012-09-17-dual-use-coding-techniques-for-games-part-2.md

 <tr>
 <td>DirectXMath</td>
 <td><p>The DirectXMath library is supported for Windows Store, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, Xbox One, and Win32 desktop apps.
 This library provides SSE/SSE2 optimizations for Windows x86 and x64 native, as well as ARM-NEON optimizations for Windows RT and Windows phone 8.x.
 See "<a href="https://walbourn.github.io/introducing-directxmath/">Introducing DirectXMath</a>" for more information.</p>
-<p><em>Note:</em> DirectXMath on Xbox One also makes use of SSE3, SSSE3, SSE 4.1, AVX, and F16C as described in this blog <a href="https://walbourn.github.io/directxmath-sse-sse2-and-arm-neon/">series</a>.</p></td>
+<p><em>Note:</em> DirectXMath on Xbox also makes use of SSE3, SSSE3, SSE 4.1, AVX, AVX2, and F16C as described in this blog <a href="https://walbourn.github.io/directxmath-sse-sse2-and-arm-neon/">series</a>.</p></td>
 </tr>
 <tr>
 <td>XAudio2</td>
 <td><p>Windows 8.x and Windows 10 includes XAudio 2.8 which is supported for Windows Store apps, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, and Xbox One.
 See "<a href="https://walbourn.github.io/xaudio2-and-windows-8/">XAudio2 and Windows 8</a>" for more details.</p>
 <p>Windows Core Audio (WASAPI) is also available for use by low-level audio libraries.</p>
-<p><em>DirectSound is not supported for Windows Store apps, Windows phone 8.x, Xbox One, or Universal Windows Platform (UWP) apps for Windows 10.</em></p></td>
+<p><em>DirectSound is not supported for Windows Store apps, Windows phone 8.x, Xbox, or Universal Windows Platform (UWP) apps for Windows 10.</em></p></td>
 </tr>
 <tr>
 <td>XINPUT</td>
 <td><p>Windows 8.x and Windows 10 includes XInput 1.4 which is supported for Windows store apps and Win32 desktop apps.
 Windows Vista, Windows 7, Windows 8.x, and Windows 10 also include XInput 9.1.0 which is supported for Win32 desktop applications.
 See "<a href="https://walbourn.github.io/xinput-and-windows-8/">XInput and Windows 8</a>" for more details.</p>
-<p><em>DirectInput is not supported for Windows Store apps, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, or Xbox One</em></p>
+<p><em>DirectInput is not supported for Windows Store apps, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, or Xbox.</em></p>
 <p><em>Note:</em> XINPUT is not supported by Windows phone 8.x or Xbox One.</p>
 <p>Xbox One and Universal Windows Platform (UWP) apps for Windows 10 make use of a WinRT <a href="https://walbourn.github.io/directx-tool-kit-now-with-gamepads/">gamepad API</a> which has similar functionality.</p></td>
 </tr>
 <tr>
 <td>Windows Imaging Component (WIC)</td>
 <td><p>This technology is available for Windows Store apps,Universal Windows Platform (UWP) apps for Windows 10, and Win32 desktop apps for Windows 10, Windows 8, Windows 7, and Windows Vista.
-Be sure to set the `_WIN32_WINNT` definition properly to ensure use of the correct version of the WIC factory.
+Be sure to set the <code>_WIN32_WINNT</code> definition properly to ensure use of the correct version of the WIC factory.
 See "<a href="https://walbourn.github.io/windows-imaging-component-and-windows-8/">Windows Imaging Component and Windows 8</a>" for more information.</p>
 <p><em>Note:</em> Windows phone 8.0 does not support WIC, but this is supported for Windows phone 8.1.
-Xbox One XDK does not support the JPEG XR / HD Photo codec and a few other aspects of 'standard' WIC.</p></td>
+Xbox One XDK / Microsoft GDK does not support the JPEG XR / HD Photo codec and a few other aspects of 'standard' WIC.</p></td>
 </tr>
 <tr>
 <td>Windows Media Foundation (MF)</td>
 <td><p>The Windows Media Foundation is available for Windows Store apps, Universal Windows Platform (UWP) apps for Windows 10, and Win32 desktop applications on Windows 10, Windows 8, Windows 7, and Windows Vista.
 Be sure to read <a href="https://walbourn.github.io/quot-who-moved-my-windows-media-cheese-quot/">this</a> post for some additional guidance.</p>
-<p><em>DirectShow is not supported for Windows Store apps, Windows phone 8.x, Xbox One, or Universal Windows Platform (UWP) apps for Windows 10.</em></p>
+<p><em>DirectShow is not supported for Windows Store apps, Windows phone 8.x, Xbox, or Universal Windows Platform (UWP) apps for Windows 10.</em></p>
 <p><em>Note:</em> Windows phone 8.0 has partial support for the Media Foundation API, specifically <a href="https://docs.microsoft.com/en-us/windows/desktop/api/mfmediaengine/nn-mfmediaengine-imfmediaengine">IMFMediaEngine</a>.
-Xbox One XDK also has partial support for the Media Foundation API.</p></td>
+Xbox One XDK and Microsoft GDK also have partial support for the Media Foundation API.</p></td>
 </tr>
 </tbody>
 </table>